-Charities across Canada are facing fundraising shortfalls and a number of operational challenges due to COVID-19 and the associated social distancing – many charities are in danger of closing their doors.
+Charities across Canada are facing fundraising shortfalls and several operational challenges due to COVID-19 and the associated social distancing – many charities are in danger of closing their doors.
 To help charities like us survive and push forward with our essential projects, CanadaHelps has launched the sixth annual Great Canadian Giving Challenge with an increased grand prize.

 What is The Great Canadian Giving Challenge?